Pope to Orban's Hungary: Open your arms to everyone - NewsBreak

 “My wish is that you be like that: rounded and open, rooted and considerate,” he said.

 Orban had a front-row seat during the Mass.
-During their private meeting, he gave Francis a copy of a 1243 letter from King Bela IV of Hungary to Pope Innocent IV which informed the pope that Bela would strengthen fortifications along the Danube River in Hungary in preparation for a Mongol invasion — evidence of Hungary's long role in preserving Europe's Christian roots.
+During their private meeting, he gave Francis a copy of a letter from King Bela IV of Hungary to Pope Innocent IV, according to the prime minister’s press chief.
+The letter, addressed in 1243, informed Innocent IV that Bela would strengthen fortifications along the Danube River in Hungary in preparation for a Mongol invasion.

-Francis referred to that history in his meeting with the country's bishops, but also urged them to preach a message of openness and dialogue with newcomers.

-“Diversity always is scary because it puts at risk acquired securities and provokes stability," he said.
-“But it's still a great opportunity because opens the heart" to the Gospel message of loving one another.

-Francis' visit and his final Mass in Heroes' Square went ahead with few coronavirus restrictions even as Hungary, like the rest of Europe, is battling new infections fueled by the highly contagious delta variant.
+The congress, which concluded with a Mass in Heroes’ Square, went ahead with few coronavirus restrictions even as Hungary, like the rest of Europe, is battling infections fueled by the highly contagious delta variant.

 “It’s great to see him recovered from that surgery,” Mezosi said.
 “Him being here in Hungary today means that he sacrifices himself to be with us, and that he feels good now.”